tisannai/mapper/README.md

 from the object (value).
 Object Mode consumes half the memory compared to Key Mode.

-Mapper is uses open addressing and linear probing.
+Mapper uses open addressing and linear probing.
 Both are selected for best possible cache locality.
 Mapper has adjustable storage limit.
 Typically we want to fill only half of the available slots, in order to reduce the number of collisions.
 When table requires resizing, the table size is doubled and all keys are rehashed (in one